appodeal/appodeal-qt-plugin/readme.md

 ```
 QString appKey = "fee50c333ff3825fd6ad6d38cff78154de3025546d47a84f";
-Appodeal::initialize(appKey, Appodeal::BANNER | Appodeal::INTERSTITIAL);
+AppodealAds::initialize(appKey, AppodealAds::BANNER | AppodealAds::INTERSTITIAL);
 ```

 Note: appKey is the key you received when you created an app.

-To initialize only interstitials use Appodeal::initialize(appKey, Appodeal::INTERSTITIAL)
+To initialize only interstitials use AppodealAds::initialize(appKey, AppodealAds::INTERSTITIAL)

-To initialize only skippable videos use Appodeal::initialize(appKey, Appodeal::SKIPPABLE_VIDEO)
+To initialize only skippable videos use AppodealAds::initialize(appKey, AppodealAds::SKIPPABLE_VIDEO)

-To initialize interstitials and videos use Appodeal::initialize(appKey, Appodeal::INTERSTITIAL | Appodeal::SKIPPABLE_VIDEO)
+To initialize interstitials and videos use AppodealAds::initialize(appKey, AppodealAds::INTERSTITIAL | AppodealAds::SKIPPABLE_VIDEO)

-To initialize only banners use Appodeal::initialize(appKey, Appodeal::BANNER)
+To initialize only banners use AppodealAds::initialize(appKey, AppodealAds::BANNER)

-To initialize only rewarded video use Appodeal::initialize(appKey, Appodeal::REWARDED_VIDEO)
+To initialize only rewarded video use AppodealAds::initialize(appKey, AppodealAds::REWARDED_VIDEO)

-To initialize only non-skippable video use Appodeal::initialize(appKey, Appodeal::NON_SKIPPABLE_VIDEO)
+To initialize only non-skippable video use AppodealAds::initialize(appKey, AppodealAds::NON_SKIPPABLE_VIDEO)

 ###.
 Display ad

 ```
-Appodeal::show(adTypes);
+AppodealAds::show(adTypes);
 ```

 show() returns a boolean value indicating whether show call was passed to appropriate SDK

-To display interstitial use Appodeal::show(Appodeal::INTERSTITIAL)
+To display interstitial use AppodealAds::show(AppodealAds::INTERSTITIAL)

-To display skippable video use Appodeal::show(Appodeal::SKIPPABLE_VIDEO)
+To display skippable video use AppodealAds::show(AppodealAds::SKIPPABLE_VIDEO)

-To display rewarded video use Appodeal::show(Appodeal::REWARDED_VIDEO)
+To display rewarded video use AppodealAds::show(AppodealAds::REWARDED_VIDEO)

-To display non-skippable video use Appodeal::show(Appodeal::NON_SKIPPABLE_VIDEO)
+To display non-skippable video use AppodealAds::show(AppodealAds::NON_SKIPPABLE_VIDEO)

-To display interstitial or video use Appodeal::show(Appodeal::INTERSTITIAL | Appodeal::SKIPPABLE_VIDEO)
+To display interstitial or video use AppodealAds::show(AppodealAds::INTERSTITIAL | AppodealAds::SKIPPABLE_VIDEO)

-To display banner at the bottom of the screen use sppodeal::Show(Appodeal::BANNER_BOTTOM)
+To display banner at the bottom of the screen use sppodeal::Show(AppodealAds::BANNER_BOTTOM)

-To display banner at the top of the screen use Appodeal::show(Appodeal::BANNER_TOP)
+To display banner at the top of the screen use AppodealAds::show(AppodealAds::BANNER_TOP)

 ### Hiding banner

 To hide banner you need to call the following code:

 ```
-Appodeal::hide(Appodeal::BANNER);
+AppodealAds::hide(AppodealAds::BANNER);
 ```

 ### Samples